newjersey/navigator.business.nj.gov/web/roadmaps/tasks/check-local-requirements.md

 callToActionLink: "${municipalityWebsite}"
 callToActionText: "Visit the ${municipality} Website"
 ---
 Prior to opening, you may need to get a mercantile license.
 A mercantile license helps your local government track businesses in the area.
-Not all cities and towns require a mercantile license, you will want to check your local ordinace or contact your local clerk's office.
+Not all cities and towns require a mercantile license, you will want to check your local ordinance or contact your local clerk's office.

 You can find your city or town clerk through either your [${municipality} website](${municipalityWebsite}) or by contacting your [county clerk](${countyClerkWebsite}) at ${countyClerkPhone}.